Name | Matthew Greenaway |

 A bit about me | I have been the EYFS teacher at Ullesthorpe CE Primary School since 2015.
 I have been a teacher for 19 years and have previously taught in both Key Stage 1 & 2.
 Currently I lead the subject of Science, striving to promote and support the quality of teaching and learning in this area of the curriculum.
 I enjoy teaching phonics and there is a nothing more rewarding to than seeing a child learn to read.
 I am driven to supporting every pupil, member of staff and our community to shine. |

-One thing I love about school | Our school is a s special place which promotes positive Christian and British values.
+One thing I love about school | Our school is a special place which promotes positive Christian and British values.
 I believe this helps the children believe in themselves and teaches them to respect others.
-Mrs Tithecott's assemblies are a very special time of worship and celebration. |
+Mrs Allen's assemblies are a very special time of worship and celebration. |